Georg Philipp Harsdörffer: Life and career

 His writings in German and Latin fill fifty volumes, and a selection of his poems, which are mostly interesting for their form, can be found in Müller's Bibliothek deutscher Dichter des 17ten Jahrhunderts, vol. ix (Leipzig, 1826).
 Widmann (Altdorf, 1707) wrote a biography of him.
+His eight volume work, Frauenzimmer Gesprächspiele (published from 1641-1649) contains a variety of literary works by Harsdörffer.
+Some of these texts are important to German music history; including Harsdörffer's libretto to Seelewig which is the oldest surviving German-language opera.
+That opera used music by composer Sigmund Theophil Staden who also used Harsdörffer as his librettist for the musical pageant Tugendsterne.
+The text to this work is also contained in the Frauenzimmer Gesprächspiele.

 In his Treatise to Protect the Work on the German Language (1644), he asserted that German ‘speaks with the tongues of nature.'

 He was the father of Karl Gottlieb Harsdörffer (1637–1708).